zrebec/exchange/README.md

 # Currency API

 This is a simple API that allows you to get exchange rates for a particular currency on a specific date.
-It uses Express, SQLite, and Axios to fetch data from the [https://v6.exchangerate-api.com/] API.
+It uses Express, SQLite, and Axios to fetch data from the [exchange API][1].
 It also caches data in local memory and SQLite database to reduce redundant API calls.

 ## Features